 In November of 1944, she applied for (and subsequently received) permission to convert 391 Commonwealth from a single-family dwelling into two apartments, one on the first and second floor, and the other on the third floor.
 She specified that she would not use the fourth floor unless and until a second means of egress was provided.

 In August of 1948, she applied for (and subsequently received) permission to increase the number of apartments from two to three (presumably having provided the necessary egress from the fourth floor).

 In September of 1952, she applied for (and subsequently received) permission to build a one story addition at the rear of the property for use as a kitchen.

-Elizabeth Broderick continued to live at 391 Commonwealth untl about 1953, when she moved to Chestnut Hill.
+Elizabeth Broderick continued to live at 391 Commonwealth until about 1953, when she moved to Chestnut Hill.

-By 1954, 391 Commonwealth was the home of Jean Baldwin (Dunning) Toohey, the widow of Peter Bernard Toohey.
+On August 31, 1953, 391 Commonwealth was purchased from Elizabeth Broderick by Jean Baldwin (Dunning) Toohey, the widow of Peter Bernard Toohey.
 She previously had lived at in an apartment at 382 Commonwealth.

-In February of 1954, she filed for (and subsequenty received) permission to legalize the occupancy of 391 Commonwealth as four apartments.
+In February of 1954, she filed for (and subsequently received) permission to legalize the occupancy of 391 Commonwealth as four apartments.

 She continued to live in one of the apartments at 391 Commonwealth until 1957.

-By 1958, 391 Commonwealth was owned by Gerald Thomas Dugan and his wife, Katherine (King) Dugan, who lived in one of the apartments.
+On November 5, 1957, 391 Commonwealth was acquired from Jean Toohey by Gerald Thomas Dugan and his wife, Katherine (King) Dugan, who lived in one of the apartments.
 They previously had lived in Wellesley.

 Gerald Dugan was regional manager for the California Oil Company.